EverlastingBugstopper/daily-bread/README.md

 # daily-bread
-Rust CLI that emails your notes and commit messages to you at the end of the day
+A CLI tool written in Rust that emails your notes and commit messages to you at the end of the day